mgamble1023/SleepInvestigatoR/README.md

 **Latency to REMS**
 * Amount of time before the first bout of REMS

-Related: Latency to NREMS, Latency to Sleep
+Related: Latency to NREMS, Latency to Sleep<br>
 Dependent on: REMS cutoff value (minimum length of the time to count as a bout)

 **Latency to Sleep**
 * Amount of time before the first bout of sleep.
 That is any combination of NREMS and REMS

-Related: Latency to NREMS, Latency to REMS
+Related: Latency to NREMS, Latency to REMS<br>
 Dependent on: Sleep cutoff value (minimum length of the time to count as a bout)

 **Latency to Wake from NREMS**